NVIDIA/libglvnd/README.md

 The code in the src/ directory is organized as follows:

 - GLX/ contains code for libGLX, the GLX window-system API library.
+- EGL/ contains code for libEGL, the EGL window-system API library.
-- GLdispatch/ contains code for libGLdispatch, which is responsible for dispatching OpenGL functions to the correct vendor library.
-Its interface is defined in GLdispatch.h.
-This implements the guts of the core GL API libraries.
+- GLdispatch/ contains code for libGLdispatch, which is responsible for dispatching OpenGL functions to the correct vendor library based on the current EGL or GLX rendering context.
+This implements the guts of the GL API libraries.
 Most of the dispatch code is based on Mesa's glapi.
-- EGL/ is a placeholder for now.
-It will contain libEGL, which may be implemented similarly to libGLX.
 - OpenGL/, GLESv1/, and GLESv2/ contain code to generate libOpenGL.so,
   libGLESv1\_CM.so, and libGLESv2.so, respectively.
 All three are merely wrapper libraries for libGLdispatch.
 Ideally, these could be implemented via